naisofly/EQUITABLE/README.md

 Replace `userPoolId` with the user pool ID and `AppClientId` with the app client ID.
 That is the client secret.

+### create a user

+* Run the `aws cognito-idp admin-create-user` command with the following parameters:
+  * –user-pool-id: The ID of the user pool that you want to add a user to.
+  * –username: The user name for the user.
+  * –user-attributes: The user attributes for the user, such as email, phone number, name, etc. You can specify multiple attributes by using the syntax Name=value,Name=value,…
+  * –message-action: The option to send a verification email or SMS message to the user.
+You can choose SUPPRESS to suppress the message, or RESEND to resend the message if the user already exists.

 ### environment setting

 Write the OpenAPI access key, the model to be used, the user pool ID you just created, the app client ID, and the client secret in the `.env` file.